Récits des vivants / More-than-human narratives:

 For an overview of Alexander Lee’s incredibly rich and powerful artistic practice see www.alexanderleestudio.com, and www.marisanewman.com/projects#/alexander-lee on his recent series of sculptures Rā’au.

-For the second seminar in our online series, it is an honour to welcome Fatima Ouassak, who is a political scientist and activist, and a key and vital voice in contemporary environmentalism in France.
+For the second seminar in our online series, it was an honour to welcome Fatima Ouassak, who is a political scientist and activist, and a key and vital voice in contemporary environmentalism in France.
 A militant for a feminist, popular, antiracist and radical ecology, she is the author of La Puissance des mères, pour un nouveau sujet révolutionnaire [The power of mothers: for a new revolutionary subject] (2020); and Pour une écologie pirate.
 Et nous serons libres [For a pirate ecology.
 And we will be free] (2023).
 Fatima Ouassak is the founder of the Classe/Genre/Race network, co-founder of the association Front de mères (Mothers’ Front) and the Maison d’Écologie populaire Verdragon (Centre of Popular Ecology).
-During this seminar Fatima Ouassak will talk about her activism and her call for a pirate ecology.
-The talk and discussion will be in French with simultaneous English translation.
+During this seminar Fatima Ouassak talked about her activism and her call for a pirate ecology.

 ‘Les bêtes arrivent la nuit.
 Elles sentent.
 Elles résistent.
 Avant l’aube, un jeune homme les conduit à la mort.
 Son chien découvre un monde effrayant qui semble ne jamais devoir s’arrêter.’